Contexter/FountainAI-OpenAPI-Parser/models_generator/OpenAPI Component Generators Implementation Plan.md

 - `generate_example.py`

 **Steps**:
-1. Implement each generator, ensuring correct references to other models (e.g., `Discriminator` or `ExternalDocumentation`).
+1. Run `batch_2_update.py` to update each generator with final fields and references.
 2. Run `generate_models.py` to check for accurate integration of references in `models.py`.

 ---